lecjakub/linear-equation/README.md

      cd src
      mkdir build
      cd build
-     cmake ../
+     cmake ../ -B .
      cmake --build .

- program executable will be created in the build folder and named "mnap".
+ program executable will be created in the build folder and named "lin_eq".